 Mississippi man says going unvaccinated could cost you a limb

 Bryan Thompson, 43, is married to Audrey.
 He has a 6-year-old son named Endymion.
 He works for an IT company from home.
-He says he’s otherwise a healthy man, but he is unvaccinated against COVID-19.
+He says he’s otherwise a healthy man, but he is unvaccinated against COVID-19, WVUE reported.

 That is until he got COVID-19.